 Aje field, Nigeria

 OML 113 covers an area of 835 sq km offshore Nigeria close to the Benin border and holds the Aje Field, first discovered in 1997, as well as a number of exploration prospects.
-ADM Energy holds a 5% profit interest in the Aje Field and in February 2020 entered into an agreement with EER (Colobos) Nigeria Limited to acquire a further 4.2% profit interest.
+ADM Energy holds a 9.2% profit interest in the Aje Field.

 The Aje Field is an oil producing asset which is rich in gas and condensate reserves in the Turonian, Cenomanian and Albian sandstones, similar to the producing Jubilee field offshore Ghana.
 To date five wells have been drilled: Aje-1 and Aje-2 both flow tested oil and gas condensate at high rates and it currently has two producing wells, Aje-4 in the Cenomanian and Aje-5 in the Turonian.

 Aje is strategically located 24km offshore Lagos where it benefits from increasing local energy demand, particularly for gas which is viewed as a replacement fuel for diesel and commands a premium.
 The field is also within close proximity to the West African Gas Pipeline which presents a potential opportunity for gas monetisation in neighbouring countries such as Benin and Togo.